Rancho de los Animales for the Disabled, Inc. is a 501 (c)(3) non-profit corporation.

 Call us at (805) 459-9083 or (805) 458-6000 to let us know you're coming ... we can arrange horseback riding, a group visit, birthday parties and private tours.

-Beth has been an activist for the disabled for many years; 3 years at Allan Hancock College in 1978 as the first Counselor for Disabled Students and Assistant Coordinator of the Disability Resource Center at Cal Poly in 1981.
-She is also an advocate for Californians for Disability Rights, Inc., writing governors and senators, promoting access in our national parks.
-She also had the first Doberman service dog in 1984.
-She also has received the Service Organization of the Year award in 2003 and the Paul Wolff Accessibility Advocacy Lifetime Achievement Award in 2007.
+Beth has been an activist for the disabled for many years.
+In 1978, she became the first Counselor for Disabled Students at Allan Hancock College and served as the Assistant Coordinator of the Disability Resource Center at Cal Poly for twenty years.
+She’s an advocate for Californians for Disability Rights, Inc., writing governors and senators, promoting access in our national parks.

 Beth loves her work; her enthusiasm and positive attitude are infectious, but her biggest reward is seeing the smiling faces on the folks who were told they couldn’t.